 For weight support, evaluate the ability of the hindlimb extensor muscles to contract and support the loaded body weight when the limb is on the ground [1] for when the rat is stationary [2] as well as during active locomotion [3].

-CU: Representative of limb on ground and/or during active locomotion
+CU: Representative of limb on ground and/or during active locomotion (Note: We have uploaded 3.5.1 lab media to show a clip with no stationary or active weight support of the left hindlimb.
+Any clip can be used for normal stationary and active weight support.)

 LAB MEDIA: Table 1: JoVE Video Editor please emphasize Stationary column